Debasmita-Goswami/mini-wagering-game-app/README.md

-# Mini Wagering Game App
+# Mini Wagering Game App (Using React Native Expo )
 This project is a basic React Native application developed using Expo, allowing users to authenticate, view a game card feed, participate in challenges, and integrate a live pedometer for tracking-based games.

 ## Features